 Step 2 - Estimate

 Once we iron out the details and you wish to proceed, an estimatewill be e-mailed to you.
-You'll have 3 calendar days (not business days) to review, request changes if needed, or sign.
+You'll have 3 calendar days (not business days) to review, and request changes if needed before signing.

 Step 3 - Service Agreement